 Matthew Hamm is a senior at Colorado State University and is the editorial assistant for Herbs for Health.

-James A. Duke, Ph.D. (read more about him on page 50), is the author of Dr. Duke’s Essential Herbs (Rodale, 1999) and is an editorial adviser for Herbs for Health.
+JAMES A. DUKE, Ph.D., is the author of Dr. Duke’s Essential Herbs (Rodale, 1999) and was an editorial adviser for Herbs for Health.
 He preferred to add his input to this article through song.

 (TO THE TUNE OF “LAY THAT PISTOL DOWN”)